Money and Marriage Statistics – 20 Interesting Facts

 (Source: Ramsey Solutions)

-Setting long-term financial goals is a key part of maintaining a healthy marriage, according to a recent study.
-The study found that 87% of people who said their marriage was “great” also said that they worked together with their spouse to set long-term financial goals.
+Establishing long-term financial goals proves essential for maintaining a healthy marriage, according to recent research.
+The study found that 87% of people describing their marriage as “great” also collaborated with their spouse on long-term financial planning.

 5. There’s an average increase of 16% per year in combined wealth among people who are married